JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/authorization_code.md

 // Redirect user to uri via your favorite web-server
 ```

-When the user is redirected to the generated uri, he will have to login with his spotify account and confirm, that your application wants to access his user data.
-Once confirmed, he will be redirect to `http://localhost:5000` and a `code` parameter is attached to the query.
+When the user is redirected to the generated uri, they will have to login with their Spotify account and confirm that your application wants to access their user data.
+Once confirmed, they will be redirected to `http://localhost:5000` and a `code` parameter is attached to the query.
 This `code` has to be exchanged for an `access_token` and `refresh_token`:

 ```csharp
 // This method should be called from your web-server when the user visits "http://localhost:5000"